floswald/floswald.github.io/content/publication/london-buses/index.md

 - econ
 - research
 - wip
-title: "Ownership Frictions in a Procurement Market: Evidence from London Buses (Conditionally Accepted @ IJIO)"
+title: "Ownership Frictions in a Procurement Market: Evidence from London Buses"

 # links:
 #   - name: Appendix A